We’ve all heard about landscaping, but what about foodscaping?

 Many landscapes feature boxwood hedges.
 Hedges add structure and privacy (once they become tall enough).
 Instead of boxwood, you can get the same effect while cutting your grocery bill with rosemary, American cranberry, natal plum, bush plum, blueberries, hazelnut, or pineapple guava.

 Most landscapes feature ornamental shrubs that require regular pruning, feeding and watering.
 While they may look nice, they don’t produce food for your table.
-Instead of yet another arborvitae, barberry, or abelia, you can grow lavender, blueberry, raspberry, currant, gooseberry or bush plums.
+Instead of yet another arborvitae, barberry, or abelia, you can grow lavender, blueberry, raspberry, currants, gooseberry, or bush plums.

 Fruit and nut trees are excellent investments in a foodscape.
 In addition to the shade, a single orange tree can produce 130 pounds of oranges each year, for 50-100 years.
 That’s a lot of citrus!
 Almond, peach, pear, nectarine, avocado, plum, cherry, fig, pecan, hazelnut, walnut, hickory, and apple trees can often produce more food than a single family can eat in a season!
 Luckily, there are plenty of ways to put food by, and friends and neighbors are usually very happy with gifts from your foodscape!
 If you have a pergola or apartment balcony, you can also grow grapes or kiwifruit.
 [Check out this article in TreeVitalize, The Best trees For Small Gardens, where yours truly was counted as one of the experts!]

 Herbs are some of the easiest plants to grow.
 Once established, they generally prefer to be left alone.
 The oils that make them so delicious to us tend to make them less desirable to many garden pests.
 Rosemary, basil, thyme, parsley, cilantro, oregano, lavender, bay laurel, sage, chives, marjoram, and dill can all be grown indoors or out and they make great additions to your culinary efforts, without costing a dime at the grocery store.